xhanshawn/LatalkServer-ROR-/README.md

 # RubyOnRails

-This branch is reserved for server side application of an Android APP named Latalk.
-Current version is v0.01
+This repo is about api of my Android APP named Latalk.